Need support with your taxes?

 A resident company of a contracting state controlled or being controlled by a resident company of other contracting state shall not by itself amount either company a PE of the other.

 Interest arising in a Contracting State and paid to a resident of the other Contracting State may be taxed in that other State.
-However, such interest may also be taxed in the Contracting State in which it arises if the recipient is the beneficial owner of the interest.
-The tax so charged shall not exceed 10% of the gross amount.
+However, such interest may also be taxed in the Contracting State in which it arises but the tax shall not exceed:

-The above provisions shall not be applicable if the beneficial owner of the interest has a PE or fixed base in the contracting state in which the payer is resident and the interest paid is effectively connected with such PE or fixed base.
-Likewise, if interest arises in the contracting state where the payer is resident, the provisions shall not be applicable.
-However, if the payer has a PE in the other contracting state in which the beneficial owner is resident and the interest is paid in connection with an indebtedness related to that PE, then the interest is said to arise in the other contracting state.
+The provisions shall not be applicable if the recipient of the interest has a PE or fixed base in the contracting state in which the payer is resident and the interest paid is effectively connected with such PE or fixed base.

-It must be noted that in the absence of the DTA, foreigners receiving interest from Singapore residents will be subjected to 15% withholding tax.
-But France does not levy a withholding tax on interest paid to non-residents.
+It must be noted that in the absence of the DTA, foreigners receiving interest from Thailand residents will be subjected to 15% withholding tax, and Singapore charges a 15% withholding tax on interest paid to Non-Residents.
+We can look forward to more competitive rates in the newer version of DTA.

 If, due to the special relationship existing between the payer and the recipient, the royalties paid is in excess of the amount that would have otherwise been paid, then the provision of the treaty shall apply only to that amount and any excess amount of royalty will be taxable according to the laws of each Contracting State.